-Changing from family to self-only HSA-qualified health coverage
+Changing from family to self-only HSA-qualified health coverage in the future.
+Talk to your tax preparer about how to deal with additional taxes and penalties related to potential excess contributions.

 If you made the maximum family contribution to your HSA and keep your family coverage after divorce or legal separation, you will not risk making excess contributions.